hlucey/third-party/cis2-rmc-define.md

 {:download: .download}

 # Step 2.
 Defining your offering in the resource management console
+{: #step2-define}

-The resource management console is a web-based tool that helps guide you through delivering your third-party offering into the {{site.data.keyword.Bluemix_notm}} catalog.
+The resource management console is a tool that helps guide you through delivering your third-party offering into the {{site.data.keyword.Bluemix_notm}} catalog.

-Now that you’re approved to deliver an integrated billing service, you’re ready to head to the resource management console to register, start developing your offering, and provide pricing plans:
+Now that you're approved to deliver an integrated billing service, you're ready to use the resource management console to register your service, start developing, and define your pricing plans.
+The resource management console is a web-based tool that helps guide you through delivering your integrated billing service to the {{site.data.keyword.Bluemix_notm}} catalog.
-   1. Register your service with the resource management console and validate the Summary page.
-   2. Enter your catalog metadata within the Offering page.
-   3. Register your offering with {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).
-Registration generates client ID and service ID credentials that are used to authenticate your service.
-   4. Complete the Pricing page, ensuring that your service offering in {{site.data.keyword.Bluemix_notm}} offers the right pricing plans to customers.
-The plans that you define include metering that provides important usage details.
-   5. Export your offering metadata into JSON format.
+{:shortdesc}

 ## Before you begin

-This step assumes that you’re approved to deliver an integrated billing service.
-If you haven’t completed the initial registration and approval in the Provider Workbench, see the [Getting started tutorial](/docs/third-party/index.html).
-{: tip}
+{: #pre-reqs}

 1. Ensure that you've begun working on [Step 1: Author service docs and marketing announcement (PWB)](/docs/third-party/cis1-docs-marketing.html).
 2. Ensure that you're registered with {{site.data.keyword.Bluemix_notm}}.
 If not, [register](https://console.bluemix.net/registration) before proceeding.
 3. Ensure that you are in the correct account when you begin working in the resource management console.
 4. Prepare your {{site.data.keyword.Bluemix_notm}} service name.
 You must provide both a service name that is used to identify the service by the {{site.data.keyword.Bluemix_notm}} platform, and a display name that your customers see in the {{site.data.keyword.Bluemix_notm}} catalog.

   When you register your offering with resource management console, have your {{site.data.keyword.Bluemix_notm}} service name ready.
 The service name is not your display name.
 Your service name must follow these rules:
    - Must be all lowercase